OlympusDAO-Education/Documentation/faqs/basics.md

 ### Why does the price of OHM become irrelevant in long term?

 As illustrated above, your OHM balance will grow exponentially over time thanks to the power of compounding.
 Let's say you buy an OHM for $400 now and the market decides that in 1 year time, the intrinsic value of OHM will be $2.
 Assuming a daily compound interest rate of 2%, your balance would grow to about 1377 OHMs by the end of the year, which is worth around $2754.
 That is a cool $2354 profit!
 By now, you should understand that you are paying a premium for OHM now in exchange for a long-term benefit.
 Thus, you should have a long time horizon to allow your OHM balance to grow exponentially and make this a worthwhile investment.

+### What will be OHM's intrinsic value in the future?

+There is no clear answer for this, but the intrinsic value can be determined by the treasury performance.
+For example, if the treasury could guarantee to back every OHM with 100 DAI, the intrinsic value will be 100 DAI.
+It can also be decided by the DAO.
+For example, if the DAO decides to raise the price floor of OHM, its intrinsic value will rise accordingly.